mfglenn/company-blog-backend/README.md

   * Supports ES6
 * Server Configuration
   * Web API
-    * Allows the user to get article information, add comments, and vote on artciles.
+    * Allows the user to get article information, add comments, and vote on articles.
-    * API Enpoints (GET, POST)
+    * API Endpoints (GET, POST)
     * Utilizes JSON parser
-  * Databse Layer
+  * Database Layer
     * Connected to a MongoDB instance to allow for NoSQL storage of comment and voting information.
     * Performs queries and updates to the MongoDB files.